 Regulation Intent Issue Clarification 15.
 Equipment Maintenand ce A service agency shall have policies and procedures regarding the maintenance of equipment on premises owned or operated by the agency and shall maintain the equipment as recommended by the manufacturer.
 (O.Reg.299/10, 11(3)) To ensure that service agencies take all reasonable care to promote and maintain a safe environment.
 To ensure agencies have and are following their policies and procedures, as well as recommendations of the manufacturer, related to equipment maintenance.
 To ensure that equipment is functioning efficiently and is safely maintained in keeping with the manufacturer's recommendations.
-Can the Ministry cite the agency for non-compliance if the agency has not inspected the equipment owned or operated by the agency as per their policies and procedures on equipment maintenance: Examples: • Wheelchairs • Ceiling tracks • Jacuzzi tubs • Fire extinguishers • Emergency lighting • Smoke detectors • CO2 detectors • Fire suppressions systems • HVAC • Fire alarm systems If there is evidence to support that the service agency is not following their policies and procedures (which should also accord with recommendations of the manufacturer regarding maintenance of equipment), the service agency will be cited for non-compliance.
+Can the Ministry cite the agency for non-compliance if the agency has not inspected the equipment owned or operated by the agency as per their policies and procedures on equipment maintenance: Examples: Wheelchairs Ceiling tracks Jacuzzi tubs Fire extinguishers Emergency lighting Smoke detectors CO2 detectors Fire suppressions systems HVAC Fire alarm systems If there is evidence to support that the service agency is not following their policies and procedures (which should also accord with recommendations of the manufacturer regarding maintenance of equipment), the service agency will be cited for non-compliance.
 Is the maintenance of vehicles assessed during the compliance inspection?
 No. QAM does not include requirements related to vehicle maintenance, however, the inspector may recommend vehicle maintenance based on their observations during the inspection.

-Intent lssue Clarification S To ensure the service agency has policies and procedures in place for the safety and comfort of persons receiving residential services.
-To prevent scalding injuries.
-If an agency is inconsistent in recording water temperature would they be cited for non-compliance?
+Issue Clarification 19.
+Water, 49 degrees Celsius To ensure the service agency has policies and procedures in place for the safety and comfort of persons receiving residential services.
+To prevent scalding njuries.
+If an agency is inconsistent in recording water temperature would they be cited for noncompliance?
+Would an agency be cited for non-compliance if they were missing a week of monitoring but are otherwise testing and recording the water temperature on a regular basis?
 Yes, the agency would be cited for non-compliance if the water temperature is recorded inconsistently.
 The agency must have and follow a method of temperature control, monitoring and documentation to ensure that in each residence water from a faucet is not hotter than 49 degrees Celsius.
 The Ministry would consider the facts of the given circumstances.
-For example, If the ministry is satisfied that the agency noted the error and took steps to ensure that a similar error would not occur again (e.g., by updating and tightening policies, practices and procedures, and/or implementing quality checks on water temperature records, etc.) the agency might not be considered non- compliant.
-T p f s o ensure the service agency has olicies and procedures in place or the safety and comfort of ersons receiving residential ervices.
-To prevent scalding To ensure the service agency has olicies and procedures in place or the safety and comfort of ersons receiving residential ervices.
-To prevent scalding hjuries.
+For example, If the ministry is satisfied that the agency noted the error and took steps to ensure that a similar error would not occur again (e.g., by updating and tightening policies, practices and procedures, and/or implementing quality checks on water temperature records, etc.) the agency might not be considered noncompliant. (continued on next page) To r the safety and comfort of resons receiving residential rvices.
+To prevent scalding recording water temperature would they be cited for noncompliance?
 Would an agency be cited for non-compliance if they were missing a week of monitoring but are otherwise testing and recording the water